-We leveraged our unique experience, knowledge and partner ecosystem to rapidly design and implement a multicloud architecture that achieved the Department’s business outcomes.
+We leveraged our unique experience, knowledge and the partner ecosystem of the Advanced Technology Center (ATC) to rapidly design and implement a multicloud architecture that achieved the Department’s business outcomes.

-The first order of business was to evaluate an on-premise versus off-premise model.
+The first order of business was to evaluate on-premise versus off-premise models.
 It became clear that the digital services the Department wanted to deliver would require an off-premise facility with superior connectivity based on proximity to public cloud providers.

 After establishing the Department’s private cloud beachhead and setting up a data center management platform, we needed to extend networking and security to the public cloud and back to the data center.